Lew is an American expat living in Honduras. A former gold assayer, he is now a photographer and conservator of Central American culture.

-It’s the wife and mother’s job to take care of the house, do the cooking, washing, and tend the younger children as well as the chickens, ducks and pigs.
-The law in Honduras requires children to attend free public schools to age sixteen, however in the remote rural areas that law is mostly ignored.
+It’s the wife’s job to take care of the house, do the cooking, washing, and tending of the children as well as the chickens, ducks, and pigs.
+The law in Honduras requires children to attend free public schools to age 16; however, in the remote rural areas that law is mostly ignored.
 Few kids learn to read and write, and school is considered a waste of time by most families.
-Children are more valuable to the family at home helping with the workload to eek out a living on the land.
+Children are more valuable to the family at home helping with the workload to eke out a living on the land.

 After breakfast it’s time to put the clay pots on the fogón to boil a portion of beans for later, and to boil corn in lime water or wood ashes to make more masa for tomorrow’s tortillas and tamales.
 When the corn is transformed into hominy it will be ground on a stone metate.
 Later she usually finds time for a short visit with a passing neighbor to catch up on the local gossip.

 These people are mostly sturdy and healthy but illnesses and accidents do happen.
 When the need is severe the patient is transported to a municipality for a doctor’s care.
 There is usually a clinic or local hospital subsidized by the government to care for the poor, so medical care is available if necessary.
 If a condition doesn’t warrant a trip to town there is always the local “Brujo," or witch doctor.
 Most communities have one.
 A concoction of roots, herbs, and whatnot combined with a magical spell of sorts usually does the trick.
 It’s remarkable how well some of these “cures” work, especially among those who truly believe.